NolanAguirre/image-tagging/README.md

 # image-tagging
-A image tagging application using sqllite
+A image tagging application using postgresql